vectronic/website/README.md

 #### Channels

-Configure three channels:
+Configure four channels:

-* `#vectronic-comment` - used to view comments submitted to posts on the website and either accept or reject them
+* `#vectronic-comment` - Used to view comments submitted to posts on the website and either accept or reject them.
-* `#vectronic-contact` - used to view messages submitted via the website contact form
+* `#vectronic-contact` - Used to view messages submitted via the website contact form.
-* `#vectronic-subscribe` - used to be aware of subscriptions via the website (a Netlify Function is used to automatically add subscription to a SendInBlue contact list)
+* `#vectronic-subscribe` - Used to simply monitor subscriptions via the website.
+ (a Netlify Function is used to automatically add subscription to a SendInBlue contact list).
-* `#vectronic-deployment` - used to view success or failure of Netlify deployments
+* `#vectronic-deployment` - Used to view success or failure of Netlify deployments.

 #### Contact App